-Awarded to members of the Armed Forces for noncombat meritorious achievement or meritorious service.
+The Meritorious Service Miniature Medal is awarded to servicemembers for non-combat meritorious achievement or meritorious service.
 It has often been the decoration of choice for both end of tour and retirement recognition for field grade officers and senior enlisted personnel.

 Price includes medal mounting.